Limiting NOL Carryforwards

 When there is an ownership change, the corporation is now considered to be a new loss corporation and it is subject to the section 382 limitations.
 Ownership change happens when it’s a loss corporation and after the end of the testing date, the stock percentage of the business owned by 1 or 5% shareholders has increased by 50% points.

 In general, the IRC 382 or the Internal Revenue Code 382 limits the ability of a corporation to use NOL or net operating loss carryovers once the corporation has undergone an ownership change.
 Although corporations are allowed to utilize pre-change NOLs, there is a limit that they can use.
 There is the federal long-term tax-exempt rate for a particular month that is used in the calculation of the amount.
-The rate is determined by the Internal Revenue Service as well as the other federal rates.
-However, it is essential to note that there are other rules and limitations like for instance the provisions pertaining to the built-in gains and losses that need to be followed.
+The rate is determined by the Internal Revenue Service.
+However, it is essential to note that there are other rules and limitations like, for instance, the provisions pertaining to the built-in gains and losses that need to be followed.

 Thank you for reading this guide IRC Section 382 and it’s application to Tax Loss Carry Forwards.
 Always consult a professional tax advisor before making any decisions.
 To keep learning and advancing your career these resources will be helpful: